Pressure Cooker Recipe: Insalata di Riso – Italian Rice Salad

 - Prepare the sink with a fine-mesh or rice strainer.

 - Close and lock the lid.
 Turn the heat up high and when the pan reaches pressure, lower the heat and count 4 minutes cooking time at HIGH pressure.
-When time is up, carefully bring your pressure cooker to the sink and open it with the cold-water quick release method – run water over the top being careful not to cover or wet any of the valves.
-For electric pressure cookers, release pressure using the slow Normal method – release vapor through the valve.
+When time is up, carefully bring your pressure cooker to the sink and open it with the Normal release method - release vapor through the valve.